Skip to content

 zenodo_json Path to a Zenodo JSON file for a deposit

-filepath The path to the file to be uploaded
+filepaths The paths to the file to be uploaded

 options: